-No one likes a saggy denim bum except Eminem, that rapper, and he’s not an Effortless Bitch.
+No one likes a saggy denim bum except Eminem, and he’s not the look we’re going for today.

 So, when it comes to finding the perfect fit jeans, no matter what your style or shape, you need to ensure you’re picking something that’s good quality, that fits you well and will fit you in three months time once you’ve worn them in a little.

-There’s nothing worse than spending good money on clothing and then having it not fit three months down the track.
-So today I wanted to share my denim wisdom with you, despite the fact that I don’t wear jeans that often.
-What I do multiple times a week though, is put a good amount of them in my client’s shopping bags.
-Doing this for some years as a Stylist has taught me quite a bit about their wear and tear.
+There’s nothing more annoying than spending good money on clothing and then having it not fit three months down the track.
+So today I wanted to share my denim wisdom with you because I help people buy jeans almost every day.
+Doing this for some years has taught me quite a bit about their wear and tear.

 Once You’ve Worked Out The Sizing

 The next thing you want to do is try a size down, I say this not because I want you to have a muffin top and or any bulges around the hip or waist area, but because when you buy a pair of jeans they should be verging on uncomfortable so that when they mould to your body, you’re not left with extra saggy jeans.

 If you struggle to find pants to fit your waist, and you usually have the problem of a gaping waistband in this area, size your jeans to fit your backside and thighs and have the waist taken in.
 This way you won’t start sagging in the thighs and backside and have an even looser waistband.
 If you consider yourself plus-size and struggle to know what to style your skinny jeans with, I wrote a little post about that here!